-My research focuses on young people's social media practices in the context of polymedia and convergent media ecologies, increasing social and political pressures to engage in practices of visbility as young citizens, and young women's gendered experiences of exposure, excess and containment.
+My research focuses on young people's everyday social media practices - what they do and why.
+I am especially interested in the increasing social and political pressures expected of young people to engage in practices of visibility and participation as young citizens, and young women's gendered experiences of exposure, excess and containment.

-My PhD thesis explores how young people experiencing mental illness engage with social media, focusing on visual practices related to identity, connection, intimacy and affect.
+My PhD thesis explored how young people experiencing mental illness engage with social media, focusing on visual practices related to identity, connection, intimacy and affect.
+This was undertaken in the School of Media and Communication at RMIT University, with support from the Young and Well Cooperative Research Centre, where I was a member of the RMIT Human Research Ethics Committee.
+The work has informed education with mental health services.

-Social media practices, youth mental health, affect theory in media context, critical approaches to risk, digital and visual ethics for research, interdisciplinary health education, sexuality and relationships education
+Critical health education, social media practices, youth mental health, "wellbeing" theories, affect theory in media context, critical approaches to risk, digital and visual ethics for research, critical psychology, interdisciplinary health education and policy analysis, sexuality and relationships education.

 Association of Internet Researchers